-Despite the fact that Blacks represented ninety-four percent of the employees affected by UPS's grooming code, the court held UPS's policy was not facially discriminatory, and it did not disparately impact Blacks in violation of Title VII.85 Regarding Eatman's individual disparate treatment claim, the Eatman court, like the Rogers court, rationalized its holding by accepting and articulating the notion that race is an immutable characteristic.
-86 Therefore, in order to present a viable prima facie case of race discrimination, Eatman first had to demonstrate that prohibited hairstyles, specifically dreadlocks, were "unique" to African-Americans.87 The court also stated that, in light of evidence presented, African-Americans were not the only persons who lock their hair.88 Even if UPS's policy explicitly discriminated against locked hair, it would not violate Title VII on its face.89 And even though the court found the derogatory comments made about the Eatman's hair to be "hurtful, sophomoric and insulting," the court held that these comments were not racially discriminatory because they did not mention his race.90
+and articulating the notion that race is an immutable characteristic.118 Therefore, in order to present a viable prima facie case of race discrimination.
+Eatman first had to demonstrate that prohibited hairstyles, specifically dreadlocks, were "unique" to African-Americans.119 The court also stated that, in light of evidence presented.
+African-Americans were not the only persons who lock their hair.120 Even if UPS's policy explicitly discriminated against locked hair, it would not violate Title VII on its face.121 And even though the court found the derogatory comments made about the Eatman's hair to be "hurtful, sophomoric and insulting," the court held that these comments were not racially discriminatory because they did not mention his race.122

-In both Rogers and Eatman, "[t]he court conceived of race and the legal protection against racism almost exclusively in biological terms."
-Therefore, neither Rogers nor Eatman were able to demonstrate a viable prima facie case of race discrimination under Title VII.
+In both Rogers and Eatman, "[t]he court conceived of race and the legal protection against racism almost exclusively in biological terms."123 Therefore, neither Rogers nor Eatman were able to demonstrate a viable prima facie case of race discrimination under Title VII.
 However, in Bryant v.
-Begin Manage Program, 92 the court defined race socio-culturally, and the plaintiff was able to demonstrate a viable prima facie case.
-93 On several occasions while working for Begin Manage Program, Bryant, a Black woman, was called a "wannabe" by her supervisor, who was also a Black woman.
-94 Bryant pos-
+Begin Manage Program,124 the court defined race socio-culturally, and the plaintiff was able to demonstrate a viable prima facie case.125 On several occasions while working for Begin Manage Program, Bryant, a Black woman, was called a "wannabe" by her supervisor, who was also a Black woman.126 Bryant possessed a lighter skin complexion (allegedly lighter than her eventual replacement).127 She also dyed her hair blond and did not wear "Afrocentric" attire like her supervisor.128 Instead, she wore business suits even when not required to do so.129